Extrapolation to product Morrey-Herz spaces and applications: Applications

-\end{theorem} The Following example is the mapping property of the commutator for the bi-parameter singular integral operator $T_K$ mentioned above.
-Coifman, Rochberg and Weiss are well-known for their work \cite{Coifman1976} showed that the commutator of the Calderón-Zygmund singular integral operator is bounded on Lebesgue spaces if and only if the symbol $b$ is in $\operatorname{BMO}\left(\mathbb{R}^N\right)$.
-Therefore, many characterizations of $\operatorname{BMO}\left(\mathbb{R}^N\right)$ have been obtained via the boundedness of commutators on different function spaces, such as Morrey type spaces \cite{Tao2020,Wang2020}, variable spaces \cite{Tan2017,Wang2019} and Lorentz spaces \cite{Dao2021}.
-Recently, a characterization of bmo via the boundedness of commutators for some particular biparameter integral operators was obtained by Duong in \cite{Duong2021,Duong2018}.
-Inspired by \cite{Duong2021,Duong2018}, we will extend a new characterization of little bmo via the boundedness of the commutator for the bi-parameter singular operator $T_K$ on product Morrey-Herz spaces.
+\end{theorem} The mapping property of the commutator for the bi-parameter singular integral operator $T_K$ provides another application.
+The seminal work of Coifman, Rochberg, and Weiss \cite{Coifman1976} showed that commutators of Calderón-Zygmund singular integral operators are bounded on Lebesgue spaces when the symbol $b$ belongs to $\operatorname{BMO}\left(\mathbb{R}^N\right)$.
+Since then, numerous characterizations of $\operatorname{BMO}\left(\mathbb{R}^N\right)$ have been obtained through the boundedness of commutators on various function spaces, including Morrey-type spaces \cite{Tao2020,Wang2020}, variable spaces \cite{Tan2017,Wang2019}, and Lorentz spaces \cite{Dao2021}.

+In recent work, Duong et al. characterized \(\operatorname{BMO}\) through the boundedness of commutators associated with certain bi-parameter integral operators \cite{Duong2021,Duong2018}.
+Building on this idea, we obtain a characterization of little \(\operatorname{bmo}\) via the boundedness of the commutator of the bi-parameter singular integral operator \(T_K\) on product Morrey-Herz spaces.